mantczakaus/ont_amplicon/README.md

 ## Introduction

-ont_amplicon is a Nextflow-based bioinformatics pipeline designed to derive consensus sequences from **amplicon sequencing data** that was generated using **rapid library preparation kit** from **Oxford nanopore Technologies**.
+ont_amplicon is a Nextflow-based bioinformatics pipeline designed to derive consensus sequences from **amplicon sequencing data** that were generated using **rapid library preparation kit** from **Oxford nanopore Technologies**.
 The pipeline expects the fastq files to have been generated using a **high accuracy (HAC)** basecalling model.  **The pipeline will fail to run if the fastq files provided are generated with a Fast basecalling model.**

-It takes compressed fastq files as input.
+It takes compressed fastq files (i.e. fastq.gz) as input.

 ## Pipeline overview